-- 1) The Mendocino Transit Authority provides public transit and paratransit services for the residents of Mendocino County.
+1) Mendocino Transit Authority provides public transit and paratransit services for the residents of Mendocino County.
 Part of our mission is to ensure that this service is delivered safely, efficiently, and effectively by establishing a drug and alcohol-free work environment, and to ensure that the workplace remains free from the effects of drugs and alcohol in order to promote the health and safety of employees and the general public.
-In keeping with this mission, Mendocino Transit Authority declares that the unlawful manufacture, distribution, dispense, possession, or use of controlled substances or misuse of alcohol is prohibited for all employees. - 2) Additionally, the purpose of this policy is to establish guidelines to maintain a drug and alcohol-free workplace in compliance with the Drug-Free Workplace Act of 1988, and the Omnibus Transportation Employee Testing Act of 1991.
+In keeping with this mission, Mendocino Transit Authority declares that the unlawful manufacture, distribution, dispense, possession, or use of controlled substances or misuse of alcohol is prohibited for all employees.

+- 2) Additionally, the purpose of this policy is to establish guidelines to maintain a drug and alcohol-free workplace in compliance with the Drug-Free Workplace Act of 1988, and the Omnibus Transportation Employee Testing Act of 1991.
+Covered employees shall abide by the terms of this policy statement as a condition of employment.
 This policy is intended to comply with all applicable Federal regulations governing workplace anti-drug and alcohol programs in the transit industry.
-Specifically, the Federal Transit Administration (FTA) of the U.S. Department of Transportation has published 49 CFR Part 655, as amended, that mandates urine drug testing and breath alcohol testing for safety-sensitive positions and prohibits performance of safety-sensitive functions when there is a positive test result, or a refusal to test.
-The U. S. Department of Transportation (USDOT) has also published 49 CFR Part 40, as amended, that sets standards for the collection and testing of urine and breath specimens. - 3) Any provisions set forth in this policy that are included under the sole authority of Mendocino Transit Authority and are not provided under the authority of the above-named Federal regulations are underlined.
+Specifically, the Federal Transit Administration (FTA) of the U.S. Department of Transportation has published 49 CFR Part 655, as amended, that mandates drug and alcohol testing for safety-sensitive positions and prohibits performance of safety-sensitive functions when there is a positive test result, or a refusal to test.
+The U. S. Department of Transportation (USDOT) has also published 49 CFR Part 40, as amended, that sets standards for the collection and testing of specimens for drug and alcohol testing. - 3) Any provisions set forth in this policy that are included under the sole authority of Mendocino Transit Authority and are not provided under the authority of the above-named Federal regulations are underlined.
 Tests conducted under the sole authority of Mendocino Transit Authority will be performed on non-USDOT forms and will be separate from USDOT testing in all respects.